hodori0719/site/src/pages/Music.md

 \
 Everhart, Nelson — **The Great Journey (from "Wizard101")** 2' (2020)\
 _Orchestra_ 3\*.2\*.2\*.2 / 4.2.3.1 / t.2p / cel.hp / str\
-_Not yet performed_[^3]
+_Not yet performed_[^2]

-[^1]: though classical violinist by training.
-[^2]: I happen to have many of my early (and often subpar) arrangements up on the score—sharing site [musescore.com](https://musescore.com/hodori), a few of which have reached quite a large audience.
+[^1]: I happen to have many of my early (and often subpar) arrangements up on the score—sharing site [musescore.com](https://musescore.com/hodori), a few of which have reached quite a large audience.
 Several years ago, MuseScore made the unfortunate decision to paywall all of the work submitted by its own community.
 I won't discuss this incident here, but I largely resonate with [Bernard Greenberg's thoughts](https://bernardgreenberg.com/MuseScore.html) on this matter.
-Nevertheless, none of my scores can be downloaded for free anymore.
-I am committed to keeping them available to the internet; just contact me and I will send them to you.
-The exceptions are the large-scale orchestral compositions; i.e., The Little Mermaid Suite and the Minecraft Suite, for which I still charge case-by-case.
+According to the statistics I have access to, MuseScore has likely earned several hundred dollars from distributing my work.
+Nonetheless I am committed to keeping them available to the internet; just contact me and I will send them to you free of charge.
-[^3]: but it has been seen by the great Nelson Everhart himself!
+[^2]: but it has been discovered by the great Nelson Everhart himself!